Chilworth railway station: History

 The Reading, Guildford and Reigate Railway opened the station in 1849 as "Chilworth and Albury", although the village of Albury is over 1.2 mi away.

+In 1888, the Chilworth Gunpowder Company reached agreement with the South Eastern Railway to extend its internal tramway to a siding at the station to enable the transhipment of coal by rail to supply the steam mills.

 British Railways destaffed the station in November 1967.
 In 1978, the signal box was closed, and the signalling controls were transferred to the two nearest staffed boxes at Shalford and Gomshall.
 The original Victorian footbridge and road crossing gates from the station were removed and sold for £1 to the artist David Shepherd.
 They were transported on BRS low loader trucks to Somerset, for re-use on the East Somerset Railway, Cranmore.
 The station has two platforms, which can each accommodate a six-coach train.